 1. LANDSCAPE ARCHITECTURAL REGISTRATION EXAMS INFORMATION

-CLARB is pleased to offer you the opportunity to be part of the remote proctor program during the December LARE administration for Sections 1 and 2 only.
+CLARB offers OnVue remote proctor program options for LARE Sections 1 and 2 if your computer is compatible with online proctoring software.
+Watch the short online proctoring video.
+It is anticipated that the remote proctoring option will be available for all sections in 2022.
 Candidates are able to register and write the exam from home, any time day or night, using their own computer.
 A remote proctor will monitor the exam live through a video feed using advanced security protocols.
-All four exams are available at test centres in December.
+All four exams are available at all test centres.

 2. CLARB offers a number of resources—many of which are FREE—to help candidates better understand the content, format and delivery for each section of the Landscape Architect Registration Exam.
 These resources are not intended to teach or be educational tools; they are designed to help candidates develop realistic expectations for the exam experience.
 Click here to view the resources.
 You will find YouTube videos, links to practice exams, LARE Orientation Guide and other resources.
 We also recommend that you participate in LARE Workshops or form study groups to assist you in preparing for the LARE.
 Watch the videos.